francoisromain/postcss-grid-system/README.md

 # PostCSS-structure [![Build Status][ci-img]][ci]

-[PostCSS] plugin to create grids based on a fixed block width.
+[PostCSS] plugin to create a grid based on a fixed block width.

 See in action here: [structure.css](http://francoisromain.github.io/structure.css/#grids)